liatrio/autogov-workflows/README.md

         packages: write
         contents: write
         actions: read
-      uses: liatrio/demo-gh-autogov-workflows/.github/workflows/rw-attest.yaml@main # The ref here is meant for a quick getting started path; branches/tags can also be used, but a commit SHA from an official release is recommended.
+      uses: liatrio/demo-gh-autogov-workflows/.github/workflows/rw-attest-image.yaml@main # The ref here is meant for a quick getting started path; branches/tags can also be used, but a commit SHA from an official release is recommended.
       with:
-        build-type: image
         subject-name: ghcr.io/${{ github.repository }}
     verify-image: #image
       permissions: